mikaelma/AngularProject/README.md

 # First draft
 Here you can read about the first draft regarding what the system would look like, both on the frontend and the backend.

+## First description
+In this project we will create a portal containing a catalog of different cocktails and drinks.
+All drinks will be an individual entity in our database.
+The database entry will contain the following:
+* Image of the drink
+* Glass to be served in
+* Ingredients
+* Recipe
+* Description
+* Author

+(Some of the items may not be required or present in the final version of the application)

+The user is presented with the portal screen where he or she can choose to either log into an existing user account, create a new one or just browse the existing drinks.

+If the user is returning from a previous session where he or she logged in, the user can continue exporing the site, logged in.

+The system will have a user database storing all user information and users will be able to log in to our system.

 ## Mockup frontend
 ![Front page](/README-Images/Mock1.png)